joshuatalib/AI_weather_quest/docs/source/training_data.rst

 Training Data
 ======================================

 Participants can use any observational, forecast or reanalysis dataset to develop their AI/ML sub-seasonal forecasting models.
-To facilitate initial model development, registered participants can download post-processed ERA5 and MSWEP data from ECMWF.
+To facilitate initial model development, registered participants can download post-processed ERA5 data from ECMWF.

 Accessing Available Data
 --------------------------------------